Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Graph-Based Decomposition

 As {\tt PlasmoBenders.jl} is used in some of the case studies below, we give an example in Code Snippet \ref{code:plasmobenders_example} to show how it can be applied to an OptiGraph defined in {\tt Plasmo.jl}.
 First, we define a graph with three nodes and two edges (Lines \ref{line:PB_graph_start} - \ref{line:PB_graph_end}), where one edge is between node one and node two and one edge is between node two and node three (i.e., this is a linear graph).
 The graph is then partitioned so that each node is on its own subgraph (Lines \ref{line:PB_partition_start} - \ref{line:PB_partition_end}).
 We then define a solver for the subgraphs (Line \ref{line:PB_subproblem_solver}) which we will pass to the constructor to set on each of the subgraphs internally.
 Next, we can build the {\tt BendersAlgorithm} object by calling the function {\tt BendersAlgorithm} (Lines \ref{line:PBO_start} - \ref{line:PBO_end}).
 This function takes the overall OptiGraph object {\tt graph} as well as the root subgraph, which we use here as the first subgraph (containing node one).
 We can also set other information, including the maximum number of iterations, the solver tolerance, to use strengthened cuts, not to use regularization, not to add slack variables, not to use multicuts, and what to use for the subproblem solver.
 We can then call {\tt run\_algorithm!} on the {\tt BendersAlgorithm} object (line \ref{line:PB_optimize}) which applies gBD to solve the problem.
+Solution information can be queried from the {\tt BendersAlgorithm} object using {\tt PlasmoBenders.jl} functions and extended {\tt JuMP.jl} functions (Lines \ref{line:PB_query1} - \ref{line:PB_query2}).